eidosmontreal/unreal-vdb/README.md

 ### The Unreal way (aka artist-friendly)
 You can create your own `Materials` based on the provided examples.
-We only support `Volume materials` (which forces you to use the *Additive* blend mode, but we ignore it), and `Unlit` and `Default Lit` shading models.
+We only support `Volume materials` (which forces you to use the *Additive* blend mode, but we ignore it), with `Unlit` and `Default Lit` shading models.
 Any other models have undefined behavior while rendering VDB volumes.

 ![VolumeMat](Resources/Emissive_rgb_0_1.png)
 ![VolumeMat](Resources/material_example.png)